appy385/flask-sample/README.md

 Initialize the Elastic Beanstalk interface

-> Note:  Create a new KeyPair if you don't have one.
+Create a new KeyPair if you don't have one.
 Key-pair is required to setup your AWS beanstalk environment with ssh client.

  #### Steps to create Key-pair

+  > Note: key-pair should belong to the same region as your AWS Elastick beanstalk environment.

  Open the Amazon EC2 console at [https://console.aws.amazon.com/ec2/].
-Select the region in the navigation pane, choose **Key Pairs**.
-Choose **Create key pair**.
+Select the region in the navigation pane, choose **Key Pairs**.Choose **Create key pair**.
 Download the .pem file.
 Keep it safe.
 This file contains your private-key.

-> Note: key-pair should belong to the same region as your AWS Elastick beanstalk environment.

 > Note: